peterjc/flake8-sfs/README.rst

 ====== =======================================================================
 Code   Description
 ------ -----------------------------------------------------------------------
-SFS100 Bytes literal formatting using percent operator.
 SFS101 String literal formatting using percent operator.
-SFS102 String literal formatting using .format method.
+SFS102 Bytes literal formatting using percent operator.
-SFS103 String literal formatting using f-string.
+SFS201 String literal formatting using .format method.
-SFS104 String formatting with str.format('...', ...) directly.
+SFS202 String formatting with str.format('...', ...) directly.
+SFS301 String literal formatting using f-string.
 ====== =======================================================================

+You can use a partial code like ``SFS1`` in flake8 to ignore all the ``SFS1##`` percent formatting codes.

 Installation and usage